A list is a collection of items that are stored together as a group. It provides a way to keep a set of related items together.

 This will create a list contains 4 items (the numbers 9, 8, 7 and 6).
 The items in a list are called its elements.

 k, Python will print a representation of the whole list, which will look like:

 Lists can have any number of elements, and the elements can be of any type – they can be numbers, strings, or anything else – even other lists.
 The elements don't have to all be the same type.

 It is possible to create an empty list, like this:

 k =

 You might be wondering what is the use of an empty list?
-Well Python lets you add extra elements to a list, so sometimes you might need to start with an empty list and build it up.
-An empty list can have its own meaning – for example, and empty to-do list means you have no tasks left to do.
+Well, Python lets you add extra elements to a list, so sometimes you might need to start with an empty list and build it up.
+An empty list can sometimes have a special meaning – for example, an empty to-do list means you have no tasks left to do.